rajsha10/stewry/README.md

 # STEWRY

 **STEWRY** is a Web3 storytelling and monetization platform that empowers users to write, share, and monetize stories on the blockchain.
-Built on the AIA blockchain, STEWRY enables authors to retain ownership of their work while offering readers the option to support and unlock full stories through tipping.
+Built on the Flow blockchain, STEWRY enables authors to retain ownership of their work while offering readers the option to support and unlock full stories through tipping.

 ## Features
 - **Blockchain-Based Story Publishing**: Allows authors to upload stories to the blockchain, ensuring security and ownership.